A posteriori verification for the sign-change structure of solutions of elliptic partial differential equations: Introduction

 The zero level-set

-is called {\bf the nodal line} of $u$. \end{defi} Note that nodal domains and lines are usually defined for the eigenfunctions of some operators, typically elliptic operators.
-In this paper, we extend such definitions to general functions.
-According to the above definition, nodal lines do not contain the boundary of $ \Omega $; however, we interpret zero-Dirichlet boundaries as parts of nodal lines in an actual application to a specific problem (see Subsection \ref{subsec:ex}).
+is called {\bf the nodal line} of $u$. \end{defi} According to the above definition, nodal lines do not contain the boundary of $ \Omega $; however, we interpret zero-Dirichlet boundaries as parts of nodal lines when we apply this later to the Allen–Cahn equation (see Subsection \ref{subsec:ex}).

-An essential problem is that, in general, $\# {\rm N.D.}(u)$ (the number of $ {\rm N.D.}(u) $) does not coincide with $\# {\rm N.D.}(\hat{u})$ (see Fig.~\ref{fig:nontrivial_nodalline}).
-For example, when $ u $ is imposed on the homogeneous Dirichlet boundary conditions, even when $ \hat{u} $ is positive in $ \Omega $, it is possible for $ u $ to be negative near the boundary $ \partial \Omega $.
-In previous studies, we developed methods for verifying the positivity of solutions of \eqref{eq:maind} \cite{tanaka2015numerical,tanaka2017numerical,tanaka2017sharp}.
+An essential problem is that $\#{\rm N.D.}(u)$ (the number of nodal domains) does not generally coincide with $\#{\rm N.D.}(\hat{u})$ (see Fig.~\ref{fig:nontrivial_nodalline}).
+For example, when $ u $ is imposed on the homogeneous Dirichlet boundary conditions, it is possible for $ u $ to be negative near the boundary $ \partial \Omega $ even when $ \hat{u} $ is positive in $ \Omega $.
+In previous studies, we developed methods for verifying the positivity of solutions of \eqref{eq:maind} \cite{tanaka2015numerical,tanaka2017numerical,tanaka2017sharp,tanaka2020numerical}.
 These methods succeeded in verifying the existence of positive solutions with precise error bounds by checking simple conditions, but determining the sign-change structure has been out of scope.

-The main contribution of this paper is a proposed method for verifying the sign-change structure of solutions $ u $ of \eqref{eq:main} subject to one of the three types of homogeneous boundary value conditions ---Dirichlet type, Neumann type, and mixed type--- while assuming the error estimations \eqref{h10error} and \eqref{linferror}.
-As long as error bounds are sufficiently precise, our theorems can be applied to the case in which $ f $ is a subcritical polynomial
+The main contribution of this paper is a proposed method for verifying the sign-change structure of solutions $ u $ of \eqref{eq:main} subject to one of the three types of homogeneous boundary value conditions---Dirichlet type, Neumann type and mixed type---while assuming the error estimations \eqref{h10error} and \eqref{linferror}.
+If error bounds are sufficiently precise, our theorems can be applied to the case in which $ f $ is a subcritical polynomial

 where $p^*=\infty$ when $N=2$ and $p^*=(N+2)/(N-2)$ when $ N\geq3 $.
-They are also applicable for more general nonlinearities other than polynomials (see Theorems \ref{theo:main} and \ref{theo:mix}).
+They are also applicable to more general nonlinearities other than polynomials (see Theorems \ref{theo:main} and \ref{theo:mix}).
 In the later sections, we discuss the applicability of our method to the Dirichlet problem

 the Neumann problem

 and the mixed boundary value problem